-The next chapter (chapter 2) is devoted to the physics of the electromagnetic cascades initiated by the secondary electromagnetic particles from UHECR primaries.
-The cascades are mainly created when the electromagnetic particles interact with the photon backgrounds through the processes of electron-positron pair production followed by inverse Compton scattering.
+The next chapter 2 is devoted to the physics of the electromagnetic cascades initiated by the secondary electromagnetic particles from UHECR primaries.
+The cascades are mainly created when the electromagnetic particles interact with the photon backgrounds through the processes of electronpositron pair production followed by inverse Compton scattering.
 In this way the cosmogenic γ -rays created by the UHECRs cascade to lower energies and create γ -rays with energies in the GeV-TeV range.

-Chapter 3 focuses on the propagation of UHECRs and the expected flux of cosmogenic neutrinos.
+Chapter 3 focuses on the propagation UHECRs and the expected flux of cosmogenic neutrinos.
 We first present the methods used for our simulations and fits to recent UHECR data.
 Here we turn to a simulation of UHECRs using the Monte Carlo propagation code CRPROPA [7] for which we use two composition models: a pure proton spectrum as well as a mixed-composition source model based on the recent data for the UHECR spectrum and composition.
 From this we get both the resulting CR spectra and the accompanying cosmogenic spectra.
 We present our approach to estimate minimal neutrino fluxes by considering the UHECR nucleon spectrum.
 We use a fit to the nucleon spectrum to obtain minimal models for the cosmogenic neutrinos flux that are consistent with the observed UHECR spectra and composition.
-The results from our studies of UHECRs and cosmogenic neutrinos conclude this chapter: the UHECR spectrum, the accompanying cosmogenic neutrino flux and the minimal fluxes established by the nucleon spectrum treatment, as well as their dependencies on different source model uncertainties.
+The results from our studies of UHECRs and cosmogenic neutrinos conclude this chapter: the UHECR spectrum, accompanying cosmogenic neutrino flux and the minimal fluxes established by the nucleon spectrum treatment, as well as their dependencies on different source model uncertainties.
 Here we discuss the important question of whether we will be able to detect the cosmogenic neutrinos with the planned future neutrino observatories.

 As an extension of this analysis we built a custom Electromagnetic Cascades module (referred to as the "EM module" in the following) to be combined with the spectra from CRPROPA in order to get the resulting electromagnetic fluxes (cascade γ -rays and electrons/positrons).
 Chapter 4 is devoted to the framework and methods used to construct the EM module.
 We provide verification of the output from the EM module through comparisons to CRPROPA.
 In the next part of this chapter we combine the results from our simulations and fits from chapter 3 with our EM module.
 We present the outcome of propagating the first generation of EM particles obtained with the UHECR simulation through our custom EM module.
-The electromagnetic cascade flux computed with the EM module from different type of EM source injections are demonstrated in the end of this chapter.
+We present the electromagnetic cascade flux computed with the EM module from different type of EM source injections.
 We reach then the concluding chapter 5 that summarises our work.
-As an outlook, we consider the path forward The appendices contain three parts: part A contains the detailed derivations and additional calculations for the interaction rates and the Continuous Energy Loss (CEL) approximation used in the EM module.
+As an outlook, we consider the path forward to expand the analysis and the EM module.
+An example is presented of using the EM module to compute the EM cascade emission from a nearby source.
+The appendices contain three parts: part A contains the detailed derivations and additional calculations for the interaction rates and the Continuous Energy Loss (CEL) approximation used in the EM module.
 Part B consists of the building blocks of the EM module: elaborations of the matrix doubling method, the numerical handling of the integrations over interaction rates and the forward difference method used for the CEL approximation.
 It also presents a number of supporting plots of the results from the EM module.
 Finally, in part C we enclose the proceedings article from the 37th International Cosmic Ray Conference 2021 [8] wherein a part of this thesis was presented.